ODarkkk/Cheat-Sheets/cheatsheets.md

-dig TXT <target> # Queries the domain's TXT records (often used for SPF, DKIM, domain verification) dig NS <target> # Queries the domain's authoritative name server records dig CNAME <target> # Queries the domain's canonical name (alias) record
+dig TXT <target> # Queries the domain's TXT records (often used for SPF, DKIM, domain verification) dig NS <target> # Queries the domain's authoritative name server records dig CNAME <target> # Queries the domain's canonical name (alias) record dig AXFR <target> @<DNS server> # Attempts a DNS zone transfer, dumping all records for the domain if the server is misconfigured to allow it

 ## Spiderfoot
 spiderfoot -l <ip>:<port>  # Starts the SpiderFoot web interface and listens on the specified IP address and port.